tusharsaran/datastructures/Queue/Readme.md

  <b>If we again call isFull it will return true which logically is not correct coz we have two empty cells</b></p>

  <br>
- Now to fix this kind of issue we have a concept of <br>Circular Queue.</br>
+ Now to fix this kind of issue we have a concept of </b>Circular Queue.</b>

  <br>
- Ciricular queue has some diffenent concepts for fewof it operations.
+ Ciricular queue has some diffenent concepts for few of it operations.

      1.createQueue() - same like Queue nothing change 2.isEmpty - same like queue nothing change